ber532k/mkpdf/docs.md

 # Description

-Mkpdf is a wrapper around pandoc and latexmk that aims at simplifying the generation of pdfs from plain text files written in a markup language pandoc understands, such as pandoc's own variant of markdown.
+Mkpdf is a wrapper around pandoc and latexmk that aims at simplifying the generation of pdfs from plain text files written in a markup language which pandoc understands, such as pandoc's own variant of markdown.

 # Options